erikng/blog.eriknicolasgomez.com/_posts/2017-12-18-Custom DEP Part 8 Things to look out for.md

 At the very least you need the following:
 - A daemonized process (running as root) for higher level orchestration
 - An agent process (running as the user) for user level orchestration
-- Some user experience GUI.
+- Some user experience GUI

 Tools that include launch daemons/agents for their own orchestration may not be needed _during_ DEP and should be excluded.